 1. Accounts receivable (How quickly we get paid)

 2. Inventory (How much product or work in process we hold)

-3. Accounts payable (How quickly we send invoices and get paid)
+3. Accounts payable (How slowly we pay suppliers' invoices)

 The manner in which your team controls them influences the efficiency of that working capital.

 And the better your working capital’s efficiency, the better your cash flow—and the higher your score in the game.

 There are four ways to improve the efficiency of your working capital.

 - Collect payments quicker